tcuwp/avocado/docs/USAGE.md

 of `bigint` for example) are harmless, but large departures will break the integration.

+Run `bin/rails g avocado:migrations` to generate migrations for the tables.

 The application must also have:

 - An `ApplicationController` base controller class